A. Victoria Mixon, Editor

 Be aware!

 There are far, far too many folks marketing themselves as freelance editors right now without either adequate experience or developed skills.
-This field is brand-new and requires no licensing, no diplomas, no proof of knowledge other than what the indie editor is willing to put out there.

-Ignore the rest.
+And ignore the rest.

 Once upon a time, when someone wanted to become a writer they wanted it badly enough to devote their entire life to learning how to do it well.
 They didn’t write one book and immediately start trying to sell it.
-They wrote book after book after book, year after year, learning and honing and suffering for their craft the way professionals have always learned their trades—the hard way.
+They wrote book after book after book, year after year, learning and honing and suffering for their craft the way that professionals have always learned their trades—the hard way.

 Now that so much of what’s being published is published for reasons other than quality—topic, marketing, authors’ names—at the same time that many acquisitions editors are free to choose whether or not to even edit, the quality against which aspiring writers measure themselves has dropped precipitously.